sc-dyer/THERIN_Generator/README.md

 arent accounted for the program will tell you but it should be easy to add those in.
 If you have both Fe2O3 and FeO it will combine those into one column in the output file for Fe.
  Don't include anything like Fe2O3(T), just rename it.
+ NOTE: If you are having problems with reading the CSV file make sure it is encoded as UTF-8

 Get the file names and directories and put them in the correct format The sample name column should be the same as SAMPLE